realitydeslab/.github/profile/README.md

 Our team is a blend of MR researchers, educators, and creators, making us the quintessential users of HoloKit.
 Going beyond mere hardware, we are constantly at the forefront of experimenting and pioneering new creative paradigms in MR by leveraging HoloKit.
 By open-sourcing the majority of our innovations, we aim to inspire more people into the expansive realms of mixed reality.

-* [Multiplayer Onsite Fighting Arena (MOFA)](https://mofa.ar) is a co-located multiplayer MR game framework for casting magic spells, in which we explored paradigms of competitive, cooperative, asymmetric mixed reality game design strategies.
-Awarded as the best interactivity demo in CHI 2023 and honorable mention in best demo in ISMAR 2023, and Flow Hackathon.
 * [Apple Multipeer Connectivity Unity plugin](https://github.com/holoi/apple-multipeer-connectivity-unity-plugin) is a Unity Netcode Transport plugin for Apple Multipeer Connectivity, the tech behind Apple Airdrop, which is tailored for co-located multiplayer MR game to establish the low latency local networking.
 A specialized version of this plugin was also merged in [Unity's Multiplayer Community Contributions](https://github.com/Unity-Technologies/multiplayer-community-contributions/tree/main/Transports/com.community.netcode.transport.multipeer-connectivity).

 * We created multiplayer boilerplate for quick kickstarting your multiplayer MR project.